 Ottawa's spring real estate market is active, but it is not overheated.
 Buyers have more choice than they did in tighter markets, while sellers still have opportunities when their homes are priced and presented well.

-Update notes: Source: Ottawa Real Estate Board and CREA April 2026 statistics.
-Month: April 2026.
-Date updated: May 26, 2026.
+Update notes: Source: Ottawa Real Estate Board and CREA May 2026 statistics.
+Month: May 2026.
+Date updated: June 5, 2026.

 Facts versus interpretation: sales, listings, prices, and inventory are reported facts from the monthly data.
 Buyer and seller takeaways are interpretation based on those facts and should be checked against current neighbourhood comparable sales.